sentry-demos/empower/express/README.md

 Create a local `express/.env` file.
 Talk to a SE team member to get valid contents for this file.

+Add REACT_APP_EXPRESS_BACKEND=<value> to react/.env.
+The value is the URL of the App Engine express instance.

 There are other `.env` files in the other directories so ensure you get the contents for the Express one.

 ```